kirankumar-Matham96/todos-redux-app/README.md

+# Todo React App (With Redux toolkit)

+A simple todo app that will show all the todos available.
+You can add new todo.
+Also can edit and delete any todo.
+The todo status will be displayed by different indicators on each item.
+The app is built with redux toolkit to maintain a globalized state.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).